 Need to release tension in your IT band?
 Position the foam roller under the outside of one of your thighs, straighten your leg, and point your toes.
 Press your hands into the floor and shift your body forward and backward while rolling the roller along the side of your upper leg.
 Feel the sweet release, then switch sides.

+In order to feel relief, it's important to know how to use a foam roller for your back.
 Place the massaging foam roller under your upper back, bend your legs and straighten your arms.
 Press your feet and hands into the ground and lift your buttocks off the floor, coming up into Bridge Pose.
 Shift your body forward and backward while the roller massages your upper back.

 Position the foam roller under your lower back and bend your arms and legs.
 Press your feet and elbows into the ground and raise your buttocks off the ground.
 Shift your body forward and backward while rolling the roller along your lower back.